jvarga/geonames-for-postgis/README.md

 ##geonames-for-postgis
 ----------------------

-__T__ his utility is for building the geonames database in PostGIS v.
-2 in an automated fashion.
+__T__ his utility is for building the geonames database in PostGIS v.2.x in an automated fashion.

 ####Assumptions: